 Time Needed: Allow half a day

-I’ve only done the two hour dogsledding tour out of Canmore and really it just whets your appetite for more.
+I’ve done the two hour dogsledding tour out of Canmore and one in Kananaskis Country.
+It really just whets your appetite for more.
 You’re offered the opportunity to mush the sled yourself – and really you must try it as the fun factor goes way up when you’re in charge.

 Go snowshoeing off of the Spray Lakes Road